c0pperdragon/C64-Video-Enhancement/README.md

 Especially "Mayhem in Monsterland" makes much more sense this way ;-) I know that these saturated colors may not be to everybodies taste.
 If you want to reduce the color saturation as a whole, you can replace the resistors R18 and R19 with lower values.
-75 Ohm works fine, or even 68 Ohm for even lower saturation.
-If you don't want to desolder these small parts, you could as well solder an additiona 150 Ohm right on top of each of the existing R18 and R19 (this also results in 75 Ohm total).
+75 Ohm works fine, or 68 Ohm for even lower saturation.
+If you don't want to desolder these small parts, you could as well solder an additional 150 Ohm right on top of each of the existing R18 and R19 (this also results in 75 Ohm total).

 I am already planning future versions of the firmware, where you can configure each palette color